 Graduate student admission is a complex topic in higher education.
 Competition for graduate students is high, with thousands of accredited institutions in the United States alone and online alternatives increasingly dominating the ad space as well.

 Making it more complex are the nuances brought on by the various audiences that most colleges and universities serve.
-Traditional, high-school aged undergraduate students are still the main draw, but becoming less dominant.
+Traditional, high-school-aged undergraduate students are still the main draw, but becoming less dominant.
 College enrollment is largely declining because high school graduation rates are following the same trends.

-So colleges are branching out, particularly into the adult student audiences.
+Colleges are branching out, particularly into the adult student audiences.
 That’s especially true in graduate admissions, which is looking to serve anyone from third-career doctoral students to college seniors not looking to join the job market quite yet.